sb53systems/G-Code-Flow-Temperature-Controller/README.md

 See my ORCA Slicer [Settings](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/blob/main/My_Config.md) :gear:

-See the [Discussion of print samples](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/discussions/8) :bulb:  Share yours.
+See the [Print Samples Discussion](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/discussions/8) :bulb:  Share yours.

 I encourage you to test, share and develop it because I believe this concept or a similar one will be the future of 3D printing, and with some AI anyone could use a 3D Printer.

-Be responsible and careful with this Script by using reasonable values ​​and monitoring the behavior of your printer.
+Please use this script responsibly and with caution, applying reasonable values and closely monitoring your printer's behavior.

-I look forward to your feedback and remain available and open to new proposals.
+I welcome your feedback and am open to any new proposals.
 Happy Smart 3D Printing :)

 If you find my work worthy, Bay me a [![image](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/assets/33290411/a504ac44-082d-40f1-a9d0-4abc3da242d8)](https://ko-fi.com/sb53system) or give this project a :star:.
 Thank you...